hatayama/uMCP/Packages/src/README.md

 ### Via OpenUPM (Recommended)

-### Using Scoped registry with Unity Package Manager
+### Using Scoped registry in Unity Package Manager
-1. Open the Project Settings window and navigate to the Package Manager page
+1. Open Project Settings window and go to Package Manager page
 2. Add the following entry to the Scoped Registries list:
 ```
 Name: OpenUPM